Coronavirus: interventional cardiology services update

 St Thomas' is one of the largest units in the country for invasive cardiology procedures.
 We perform a wide variety of procedures including:

 - coronary angiography

 - intravascular ultrasound

 - trans-catheter aortic valve implantation

 In 2013, the unit performed approximately 3,200 cardiac catheters and 1,000 angioplasties.
-All consultant outcomes are reported publicly at www.bcis.org.uk.
+All consultant outcomes are reported publicly on the British Cardiovascular Intervention Society website.